 After you first apply, Social Security should send you a work history form to complete.
 This form may turn out to be very important.
 Or it may not matter at all.
 Let’s take a look:

 Once you are over age 50, there is a special rule that may make it easier to get approved.
 To use this rule, it will help if you can show you can no longer do any of the jobs you used to do.
-If this is your situation, the way you describe your work history is going to be rather important!
+If this is your situation, the way you describe your work history can sometimes be important.

-Your past job descriptions are unlikely to be very important.
+If the rule does not apply to your case, your past job descriptions are unlikely to be very important.
 Proving you can’t do your past jobs won’t help you that much because you need to prove that you can’t do any job.
-In rare cases, this form may be important to someone under 50, so you might as well get it right if you can.
+How you fill out this form is unlikely to make a difference on your case.

 🌸 If you already filled out your work history form, and now you are having regrets about your answers, it may be possible to send Social Security additional information.
 Some lawyers do this before or during a hearing.
 Once again, this is sometimes important for people who are age 50 or over.
 Learn more.